-The NLS API module must be added to the module.ivy of the MicroEJ Application project, in order to allow access to the NLS library.
+The NLS API module must be added to the module.ivy of the MicroEJ Application project to use the NLS library.

 '''

 <dependency org="ej.library.runtime" name="nls" rev="3.0.1"/>

 '''

 3.11 Development Tools

 MicroEJ provides a number of tools to assist with various aspects of development.
 Some of these tools are run using MicroEJ Tool configurations, and created using the Run Configurations dialog of the MicroEJ SDK.
 A configuration must be created for the tool before it can be used.